The 10 Best Mech Games of All Time Part II: Bringing it home

 Who doesn’t want that?

 Zone of the Enders 2: The 2nd Runner – PS2

 The 2nd Runner took the already insane premise of the original Zone of The Enders and just ramped everything up.
 You had more insane acrobatic aerial combat, a broader and more engaging story and several different mission types.
-The 2nd Runner also features some of the most memorable boss fights in all of mech gaming history.
+The 2nd Runner also features some of the most memorable boss fights in all of the mech gaming history.
 The battles you’ll have against enemy Orbital Frames are pure adrenalin rushes.
 You, of course, will be in control of Jehuty – a powerful mech called a Frame which does things that would make Prince of Persia proud.
 You’ll roll, dash, somersault and zip around your targets, shattering them with the different weapons in your arsenal.
 Highly recommended.

 Mechwarrior 2: Mercenaries – PC

 Mechwarrior was one of the innovators in the mech genre back in the day.
-This sequel to Mechwarrior 2 refined the combat and introduced several new and exciting elements.
+This sequel to Mechwarrior 2 refined the combat and introduced numerous new and exciting elements.
 You are a mercenary piloting a mech, and you have to make your way through the world, taking contracts and building your notoriety as you try to survive during the onslaught of the Clans.
-This game features lots of different maps, improved graphics and several new mechs and enemies to fight against.
-You’ll have to be careful with your resources too, if you want to build the best and strongest mechs.
+This game features lots of different maps, improved graphics and countless new mechs and enemies to fight against.
+You’ll have to be careful with your resources, too, if you want to build the best and strongest mechs.
 The game features a strong combat system that requires you to balance heavy attacks and lighter but less damaging strikes.

 So, which games do you absolutely think should’ve made it to this list?
 Which games do you think don’t really deserve to be rated this highly?
 Let us know in the comments, mech gamers!